captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 ---
 he was so scared.
 ---
-Gosh, you should have seen him.
+Oh My Gosh, you should have seen him.
 ---
-Shaking and crying.
+He was just a crying and a shaking.
 ---
 So I decided to pray for him.
 ---
-You know the last time I prayed?
+You know when the last time was I prayed?
 ---
 When the Germans were dropping bombs on us.
 ---
 That’s when.
 ---
-Anyway, I prayed and prayed.
+So, I prayed and I prayed.
 ---
-“God, please let Bacio be OK.”
+“God, please help Bacio.”
 ---
-I told myself if God helped him,
+I told myself if God helped Bacio,
 ---
 I’d promise to be a better Jew.
 ---